slothsoft/stardew-challenger/README.md

 #### Brewery

-**Goal:** To earn 5.000.000 gold by selling beer
+**Goal:** To earn gold by selling beer [2.500.000 for easy, 5.000.000 for medium or 10.000.000 for hard]

 - rice juice is renamed to rice beer
 - only beers (including the new rice beer) count towards the goal
 - you can only buy seeds for plants that make beer (which includes rice)
 - you cannot build animal buildings, i.e. coop, barn and silo
+- [easy and medium] you get a keg to start you off

 #### Hermit

+**Goal:**
-**Goal:** To finish the community center
+  - [easy and medium] To finish the community center
+  - [hard] To reach perfection

 - You cannot leave the farm, except on Sundays
+- [easy] you get a seed maker

 #### No Capitalist

 **Goal:** To finish the community center

-- You cannot buy from Pierre, Clint or the Joja Mart (upgrading tools and opening geodes at Clint's is still possible though)
+- You cannot buy from Pierre or the Joja Mart
+- [hard] You cannot buy from Clint (upgrading tools and opening geodes at Clint's is still possible though)
-- You get a seed maker to tide you over your imminent lack of seeds
+- [easy] You get a seed maker to tide you over your imminent lack of seeds

 #### Vineyard

-**Goal:** To earn 5.000.000 gold by selling wine
+**Goal:** To earn by selling wine [2.500.000 for easy, 5.000.000 for medium or 10.000.000 for hard]

 - rice juice is renamed to rice wine
 - only wine and mead (and the new rice wine) count towards the goal
 - you can only buy seeds for plants that make wine (which includes rice)
 - you cannot build animal buildings, i.e. coop, barn and silo
+- (not for hard) you get a keg to start you off

 ### Configuration